pydantic/pydantic/docs/blog/pydantic-v2.md

 Looking at the pydantic-core [benchmarks](https://github.com/samuelcolvin/pydantic-core/tree/main/tests/benchmarks) today, pydantic V2 is between 4x and 50x faster than pydantic V1.9.1.

 In general, pydantic V2 is about 17x faster than V1 when validating a model containing a range of common fields.

 ### Strict Mode :thumbsup:

 People have long complained about pydantic for coercing data instead of throwing an error.
-E.g. input to an `int` field could be `123` or the string `"123"` which would be converted to `123`.
+E.g. input to an `int` field could be `123` or the string `"123"` which would be converted to `123` While this is very useful in many scenarios (think: URL parameters, environment variables, user input), there are some situations where it's not desirable.

 pydantic-core comes with "strict mode" built in.
-With this only the exact data type is allowed, e.g. passing `"123"` to an `int` field would result in a validation error.
+With this, only the exact data type is allowed, e.g. passing `"123"` to an `int` field would result in a validation error.

 This will allow pydantic V2 to offer a `strict` switch which can be set on either a model or a field.

 ### Formalised Conversion Table :thumbsup:

-As well as complaints about coercion, another (legitimate) complaint was inconsistency around data conversion.
+As well as complaints about coercion, another legitimate complaint was inconsistency around data conversion.

 In pydantic V2, the following principle will govern when data should be converted in "lax mode" (`strict=False`):